Can I apply to take part in the assembly?

-Covid-19 has caused several changes to the Assembly’s proceedings and for now we are not able to hold Assembly meetings in person: most or all of our meetings will take place online.
+Covid-19 has caused several changes to the Assembly’s proceedings and as a result we were not able to hold Assembly meetings in person: the seven weekends of the Assembly took place online.

 Principles of transparency and accessibility govern Scotland’s Climate Assembly.
-All evidence sessions will be recorded so we would invite anyone who is interested to watch these sessions.
-Links to watch the evidence sessions will be available on the 'Meetings' page of this website.
+All evidence sessions were recorded and we would invite anyone who is interested to watch these sessions.
+Links to watch the evidence sessions are available on the Meetings page of this website.

-However, we will also be hosting virtual observer sessions where you will be able to learn more about the Assembly’s evidence base and deliberative process and to get involved with Q&As with some of our speakers.
-While the majority of observer places will be by invitation, requests to observe are very welcome.
-To apply to observe an Assembly meeting, please complete this form.
-Any questions should be directed to email@example.com.
+A virtual observer session was held each weekend where attendees were able to learn more about the Assembly’s evidence base and deliberative process and to get involved with Q&As with some of our speakers.
+While the majority of observer places were by invitation, requests to observe were welcomed via an open registration form on this website.
+As the Assembly has now completed its seventh meeting, this registration is now closed.
+Any questions should be directed to firstname.lastname@example.org.

 Where can I see the final recommendations made by the assembly?

-During the assembly, members will use the information they have received to create recommendations that will be delivered to the Scottish Parliament.
+During the assembly, members used the information they received to create recommendations that will be delivered to the Scottish Parliament.
 The original deadline for recommendations was 28 February 2021 but due to the on-going Covid-19 pandemic, Parliament agreed to extend this deadline, if required.
-Information about when the recommendations will be delivered to Parliament and made available to the public will be updated on our social media channels and on this website.
+The Interim Report of the Assembly was laid in Scottish Parliament on the 24th March 2021.
+The full report, featuring the recommendations developed by the Assembly members, will be delivered to Parliament and made available to the public in June of the same year.
+Information about this will be updated on our social media channels and on the website.